 Will Simpson III, Staff Writer

 Will Simpson III is a 17-year-old senior and Staff Writer for the Paw Print at William Henry Harrison High School.
 He loves music and is the Wildcat Concert Choir President.
-He is involved in TV Production and works at Cracker Barrel Old Country Store.
+He is involved in TV Production and Spanish Club.

 More to Discover